Purāna and Nava Kamma – Sequence of Kamma Generation

 Bahidda Viññāṇa Arises Due to “Distorted Saññā

-7. Anyone born a puthujjana will have the physical body born with the “distorted saññā.”
+7. Anyone born with a physical human body will automatically get the “distorted saññā.”
 Thus, the “rupa” coming to the mind is not a true representation of the external rupa but has the “distorted saññā.”
 Thus, even an Arahant/Anāgāmi would taste sugar to be sweet.
 This is not a “superficial trick” by a third-rate magician but a “sophisticated trick” that can be uncovered only by a Buddha.
 A human body is designed (by kammic influence) to provide that “attractive saññā” because those born humans had craved them in past lives.

 • For example, see #5 and #6 of “Vedanā (Feelings) Arise in Two Ways.”